imankulov/pickle-compat/README.md

 datetime.datetime(2020, 5, 26, 15, 19, 6, 275120)
 ```

-The main takeaway is that strings in Python2 are converted to Unicode objects in Python3, and you can control the encoding.
+The main takeaway is that strings in Python 2 are converted to Unicode objects in Python 3, and you can control the encoding.

-## Non-latin strings in Python2
+## Non-latin strings in Python 2

 Hopefully, at this point, you converted all your non-ASCII strings in Unicode objects, because if you haven't, you're in trouble.